robertrau/piflySetupScript/README.md

 ## Acknowledgments
 The PiFly hardware and software would not have been possible without the kind efforts of the following.

-    • My family for putting up with me spening a pile of money on the PiFly hardware and tons of time over the last year making it real.
+    • My family for putting up with me spending a pile of money on the PiFly hardware and tons of time over the last year making it real.
     • My oldest son, without his efforts and patients I would still be writing the worst code ever and for his work on the PiFly library.
     • The Raspberry Pi organization for taking on a huge effort and providing the world with a succesful learning vehicle.
     • Imperial College Robotics Society for their vision to turn a digital computer into an analog RF modulator.